vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 The above query annotates the two `nearestNeighbor` query operators using [label](../reference/query-language-reference.html#label) query annotation.
-The result include `match-features` so one can see which query operator retrieved the document.
+The result include `match-features` so one can see which query operator retrieved the document from the `closeness(label, ..)` feature output:

 <pre>
 {% highlight json%}